primatephor/mash/docs/implementations/ftp/FtpRunHarness.md

     </Run>
 ```

-Here a file named 'file.txt' is downloaded by user 'theuser'.
-It's contents are then verified to contain 'some file content'.
+Here a file named `file.txt` is downloaded by user `theuser`.
+It's contents are then verified to contain `some file
+content`.